nimiq/my-summer-of-code/README.md

 GRUNT
 =====
 Grunt is a tool to compile less files, minimize css and optimize images.
-You can use it also to generate templates for new posts or pages.

 Grunt requires Node.js.
 Download Node.js from http://nodejs.org/ and install it, then: